 The Housing Choice Voucher program, also known as Section 8, is a federally funded program that provides assistance to eligible low- and moderate-income families to rent housing in the private market.
 Eligibility for this program is based on a family's gross annual income and family size.
 To remain eligible for continued assistance, participants must:

 A summary of program requirements can be found in the Housing Choice Voucher Program Guide for Voucher Holders.

 If you or a household member has a medical condition or disability that requires a change, modification, or alteration in policy, procedure, or practice which allows you to participate fully in the Housing Choice Voucher program, you may be eligible for a reasonable accommodation.
-Please contact the Customer Contact Center at 718-707-7771 for more information.
+Please call the Customer Contact Center at 718-707-7771 for more information.

 Section 8 tenants can view their information and complete select transactions online, any time— 24 hours a day, 7 days a week.
-Log-in to the self-service portal to get started.
+Log in to the self-service portal to get started.

-Voucher payment standards and utility allowance schedules are the maximum amount of subsidy NYCHA will pay to the owner on behalf of a voucher holder.
+Voucher payment standards and utility allowance schedules are the maximum amount of subsidy NYCHA will pay to the property owner on behalf of a voucher holder.
 NYCHA’s payment standard schedule is based on the Fair Market Rent established by the U.S. Department of Housing and Urban Development for each unit size.
 These standards can be set between 90 percent and 110 percent of the published Fair Market Rent.
 Please view the voucher payment standards and utility allowance schedules for the most up-to-date information.